aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

-The response time is kind of large because we are querying a rather large CSV file, it would be more efficient to query a Parquet file.
+The response time is kind of long because we are querying a rather large CSV file, it would be more efficient to query a Parquet file.

 For some reason, we could also remove the secret from DuckDB to revoke access in the following way: